 - Appointed member of the External Scientific Board of the Swedish FAS centre; the body at work-from problem to potential (Centre of Excellence), Gävle, Sweden, (2011- ).

-- Opponent at five doctoral dissertations in Norway and Denmark.
+- Opponent at seven doctoral dissertations in Norway, Denmark and Sweden.

 - Member of The National Council for Master and PhD Programs in Health Science, The Norwegian Association of Higher Education Institution.

 - Head of the Primary Health Care and Social Medicine Research Group and member of management team at Department of Public Health and General Practice, NTNU.

 - Managed the development of the first Centre of Competence in Physiotherapy Research at NTNU (at the Dep. of Public Health and General Practice).